-Peel and slice shallot into thin rings.
+Peel and slice shallot into ¼" rounds.

 Pat chicken breasts dry, and season both sides with ¼ tsp. salt and a pinch of pepper.

-Roast the Vegetables
+Begin the Vegetables

 Toss potatoes, red bell pepper, shallot, 1 tsp. olive oil, ¼ tsp. salt, and ¼ tsp. pepper on prepared baking sheet.
 Spread into a single layer, leaving room to add chicken later (some overlap is ok).

+Remove from oven.
 Vegetables will finish cooking in a later step.